pcahan1/oneSC/README.md

 # should be able to install onesc and the necessary dependencies.
 pip install git+https://github.com/CahanLab/oneSC.git@cscb24
 ```

-### <a name="grn_inference">Inference of GRN</a>
+### <a name="data">Example data</a>
-In the tutorial, we are going to use the mouse myeloid single-cell data from [Paul et al, 2015](https://www.cell.com/cell/fulltext/S0092-8674(15)01493-2?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867415014932%3Fshowall%3Dtrue).
-You can download the [expression profiles of core transcription factors](https://cnobjects.s3.amazonaws.com/OneSC/Pual_2015/train_exp.csv) and the [sample table](https://cnobjects.s3.amazonaws.com/OneSC/Pual_2015/samp_tab.csv) with pusedotime and cluster information.
+In the tutorial, we are going to use the mouse myeloid single-cell data from [Paul et al, 2015](https://pubmed.ncbi.nlm.nih.gov/26627738/).
+We have refined the annotation of these 2,670 cells.
+Please download the [h5ad file containing the expression values of 12 core transcription factors in these cells here](https://cnobjects.s3.amazonaws.com/OneSC/0.1.0/Paul15_040824.h5ad).
+Note that this annData object includes cell type annotation and precomputed pseudotime metadata in adata.obs['cell_types'] and adata.obs['dpt_pseudotime'], respectively.

+### <a name="setup">Setup</a>

-Import the required packages.
+Launch Jupyter or your Python interpreter.
+Import the required packages and functions.
 ```
 import numpy as np
 import pandas as pd
 import onesc
 import networkx as nx
-import pickle
 import seaborn as sns
 import matplotlib.pyplot as plt import os